liuhao-cn/fastSHT/README.md

 ## 2.3 Check the preloads

 On some systems one needs to define the preload path; however, on some other systems this should be avoided.
-Therefore, one should first run the following script and then try `3.
-Examples and Testing`.
-If that causes a problem, then one should restart bash (e.g., turn off the terminal and then turn it on again) to erase the change, and then continue to `3.
-Examples and Testing`.
+Therefore, one should try adding the following preload paths only if one encounters linking errors while importing the SHT python module (mostly these errors regard the openmp libraries).
 ```
 export LD_PRELOAD=:$LD_PRELOAD:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_core.so:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_intel_lp64.so:/opt/intel/oneapi/mkl/latest/lib/intel64/libmkl_intel_thread.so:/opt/intel/oneapi/compiler/latest/linux/compiler/lib/intel64_lin/libiomp5.so
 ```
 Here `/opt/intel` is for the case of installing oneapi with root.
 If oneapi is installed with a user account, then `/opt/intel` should be `/home/user_name/intel/` or `~/intel`.

 If, by the above test, this script is found to be necessary, then one should consider adding it to ~/.bashrc for future convenience.
+You are very much welcome to open an issue if you have experienced other complilation diffuculties.

 # 3. Examples and Testing